vueuse/vueuse/packages/core/useDark/index.md

 ## Behavior

 `useDark` combines with `usePreferredDark` and `useStorage`.
-On start up, it reads the value from localStorage/sessionStorage (the key is configurable) to see if there is a user configured color scheme, if not, it will use users' system preferences.
+On start up, it reads the value from localStorage/sessionStorage (the key is configurable) to see if there is a user configured color scheme.
+If so, you can specify it using the `storageKey` parameter (inherited from the configuration of `UseColorMode`).
+If not, it will use users' system preferences.
 When you change the `isDark` ref, it will update the corresponding element's attribute and then store the preference to storage (default key: `vueuse-color-scheme`) for persistence.

 > Please note `useDark` only handles the DOM attribute changes for you to apply proper selector in your CSS.
 It does NOT handle the actual style, theme or CSS for you.